elbernds/gettingAndCleaningData/README.md

     detailed analysis of the data set
 -   run\_analysis.R : Contains the function run\_analysis which performs
     the actual analysis of the data
--   meanBasedOnActivtyAndSubjectDataSet.csv : The generated CSV file of
+-   meanBasedOnActivtyAndSubjectDataSet.txt : The generated text file of
     the final tidy data set

 Notes